Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 ![](visualizations/Flowchart.png)

 # Models
 Configuration files for the models can be found in algorithms/TrackR-CNN.
-I test two temporal components (3D convolutions and LSTM convolutions), and two tracking mechanisms (optical flow and an association head).
+We test two temporal components (3D convolutions and LSTM convolutions), and two tracking mechanisms (optical flow and an association head).

 ## Video of TrackR-CNN results